-Examples: star, galaxy, pulsar, PN, AGN, QSO, GRB
+Examples: pulsar, PN, AGN, QSO, GRB

-This corresponds to Target.Name in the dataset metadata for a candidate dataset.
+This corresponds to Target.Class in the dataset metadata for a candidate dataset.

-3.1.2.19 ASTCALIB
+3.1.4.10 ASTCALIB

 Specifies the minimum level of astrometric (spatial) calibration required.
 Possible values are "absolute", "relative", and "any" (the default).
+If "relative" is specified, datasets that have a higher-level absolute astrometric calibration will be found as well.
 Datasets with an accurate WCS have an "absolute" astrometric calibration.
 A discovery search specifying ASTCALIB as relative or absolute will exclude image datasets that do not include a WCS.

-3.1.2.20 FLUXCALIB
+3.1.4.11 FLUXCALIB

 Specifies the minimum level of flux calibration for acceptable data.
 Possible values are "absolute", "relative", and "any" (the default).
-If "relative" is specified, datasets that have a higher level absolute flux calibration will be found as well.
+If "relative" is specified, datasets that have a higher-level absolute flux calibration will be found as well.
 A SED builder application for example, would want to search for image datasets with an absolute flux calibration.

-3.1.2.21 TYPE
+3.1.4.12 TYPE